laravel/head/README.md

 4. Controller or action metadata
 5. Error metadata

 Higher layers replace lower layers field by field.
 For example, a controller title replaces the route title without replacing the route description.
-Collection-like values such as performance hints, alternates, feeds, and schemas are merged and deduplicated by their natural keys, with higher layers winning conflicts.
+Collection-like values such as performance hints, alternates, feeds, schemas, and Open Graph media are merged and deduplicated by their natural keys, with higher layers winning conflicts.
+Open Graph and Twitter property bags are merged property by property.

 ## Performance And Discovery